Erez Katz, CEO and Co-founder of Lucena Research

-Through our partnership, we’ve recently conducted extensive research on Prattle’s data and have uncovered quite a few actionable investment opportunities.
+Through our partnership, we’ve recently conducted extensive quantitative research on Prattle’s data and have uncovered quite a few actionable investment opportunities.
 Here is how unstructured communications are turned into structured data from which intelligence for strategies can be easily derived.

 Structured Data from Unstructured Communications

-Prattle has recently expanded its offerings to include two additional corporate specific sentiments.
+Prattle has expanded its offerings to include two additional corporate specific sentiments.
 One based on earnings calls and the other spans almost all aspects of a corporation’s communication data.

 Similar to macro-level sentiment, Prattle can now identify equity level sentiment from these two additional sources of unstructured data.
 Specifically earnings call transcripts (which also include Q&A sessions following the earnings calls) and also corporate communications which includes; press releases, investor days, officers speeches and other communications on corporate websites.